NOTICE: AllStar and Echolink are now available on the 2m Repeater thanks to Mike Zolna!

 Website questions can be directed to Jeff Vollin, KC6WFU at 520-241-0521

-Our next monthly meeting will be held next week at the Cattletown Steakhouse & Saloon, 3141 E Drexel Rd. and will encompass three activities.
+Our next monthly meeting will be held Wednesday, 8/27/25 at the Cattletown Steakhouse & Saloon, 3141 E Drexel Rd. at 6:30 pm.

 Regular monthly meeting:

-3. EMCOMM Raytheon-Wide Over-The-Air-Event.
+3. EMCOMM Raytheon-Wide Over-The-Air-Events

 5. CRC membership drive